R

 The spring migration usually starts in late February or early March.
 Males precede females by 10 to 14 days in leaving the Caribbean.
 By mid-March, the ruby-throated hummingbirds have reached the Gulf States.
 Then, they move up through the eastern United States until they reach Canada in early May, where they will spend the summer months.

 These birds migrate back to the Caribbean in the winter.
 Many leave Canada by the end of July.
-While some believe that ruby-throated hummingbirds cross the Yucatan Peninsula during fall migration, just like they do during the spring one, others doubt that theory.
+While some believe that ruby-throated hummingbirds cross the Yucatan Peninsula during fall migration, just like they do during the spring migration, others doubt that theory.
 They suggest that some birds, especially weaker ones, leave Southern Florida and use Cuba as a resting spot before traveling to their final Caribbean destination.

 It may be up to each hummingbird to use its instincts to determine the best migration route because each ruby-throated hummingbird makes the trip by itself, which is quite a feat, especially considering it is the longest migration of any bird.